abdelrahmanmetwally/End-to-End-CI-CD-Pipeline-on-GCP-with-Terraform-Provisioned-GKE-and-Jenkins/README.md

-# CI/CD-project-ITI
+# End-to-End automated APP deployment on GKE

-This repository contains Terraform configuration for setting up infrastructure on Google Cloud Platform (GCP) using terraform as (IAC), Installing Jenkins and build Single/Multi-branch pipeline to build and deploy an application on GKE
+This project provisions infrastructure on Google Cloud Platform (GCP) using Terraform, installs Jenkins on Google Kubernetes Engine (GKE), and sets up Single/Multi-branch Pipelines to build and deploy applications with DockerHub integration.

 ## Requirements

-git
+ **Ensure the following tools are installed**:
-Terraform
+- Git
-Docker
+- Terraform
-Google Cloud SDK
+- Docker
-A bucket as a backend to  terraform.
+- Google Cloud SDK

 ## how to use